Choosing Judaism

 1) Introduction to Judaism

 This survey course address four questions: how do Jews worship; what holidays do Jews observe; how do Jews approach life cycle events; what do Jews believe.
 This course at Sherith Israel, or its equivalent elsewhere, is an essential first step in the journey.
-Class registration now open.
+This class will run October 30, 2024 through February 19, 2025 on Wednesdays, 6:30-8 pm.

 2) Hebrew language study